Finite choice, convex choice and finding roots: Relative separation techniques

 The preceding result occasionally is more useful in a variant adapted directly to choice principles in the r\^ole of $g$.
 For this, we recall the represented space $\mathbb{R}_{>}$, in which decreasing sequences of rational numbers are used to represent their limits as real numbers.
+We use $\overline{\mathbb{R}}_{>}$ to denote $\mathbb{R}_> \cup \{+\infty\}$, where $+\infty$ is represented by an empty sequence of rationals.
 Note that $\id : \mathbb{R} \to \mathbb{R}_{>}$ is computable but lacks a computable inverse.
-A generalized measure on some space $\mathbf{X}$ is a continuous function $\mu : \mathcal{A}(\mathbf{X}) \to \mathbb{R}_>$ taking only non-negative values.
-The two variants are connected by the following result:
+A generalized measure\footnote{As demonstrated in \cite{schroder2} (see also \cite{collins4}), one can obtain a canonical representation of the space of probability measures on some space $\mathbf{X}$ by restricting $\mathcal{C}(\mathcal{O}(\mathbf{X}), \mathbb{R}_{<})$ to those functions satisfying the properties of probability measures.
+By moving to the complement, one arrives at the present setting.} on some space $\mathbf{X}$ is a continuous function $\mu : \mathcal{A}(\mathbf{X}) \to \mathbb{R}_>$ taking only non-negative values.
+The two variants of the Baire Category theorem as separation technique are connected by the following result: